 Inspiring person: My father, who is battling cancer for the third time

 Vonda Wright is the inaugural chief of sports medicine at the Northside Hospital Orthopedic Institute.
 A board-certified orthopedic surgeon and internationally recognized authority on active aging and mobility, Wright is the founding director of the Performance and Research Initiative for Masters Athletes (PRIMA) at the University of Pittsburgh Medical Center, where she was the inaugural medical director of the UPMC Lemieux Sports Complex.
-Wright is the medical director for Georgia State University, as well as a physician for the Atlanta Ballet and a match physician for the World Rugby Sevens Series.
+Wright cares for athletes and active people of all ages and skill levels, including members of the Georgia State Panthers, Olympic track and field athletes, and dancers in the Atlanta Ballet.

 Eduaction: Wheaton College, Rush-Presbyterian-Saint Luke’s Medical Center (MS), University of Chicago Pritzker School of Medicine (MD)